Software

 2. Try attaching the ttySx line to a PPS line discipline using ldattach:

-/usr/sbin/ldattach PPS /dev/ttyS[0,1,2,3,etc]
+sudo /usr/sbin/ldattach PPS /dev/ttyS[0,1,2,3,etc]

 3. Verify that the PPS signal incoming on the DCD line of ttyS0 (or ttySx where x can be any digit 0,1,2,3…) is properly routed and being received.
 You’ll get two lines every second corresponding to an ‘assert’ and a ‘clear’ on the PPS line along with the time in seconds since the epoch.
-If it’s the incorrect one, you’ll only see a timeout, and try a attaching to a different ttySx input.
+If it’s the incorrect one, you’ll only see a timeout, so try attaching to a different ttySx input.

 sudo ppstest /dev/pps0